Code: GKA.AR Topic: Senior High School Course Challenge Issue Date: 29/01/2020 Effective Date: 29/01/2020 Review Year: 2016

 Career and Technology Studies (CTS) courses completed in junior high for high school credit

-Locally developed courses from other districts not approved for use within Edmonton Public Schools
+Locally developed courses from other divisions not approved for use within Edmonton Public Schools

 International Baccalaureate (IB) Language courses, and